Pancreatic Cancer: Symptoms, Causes, Treatment

 Signs and symptoms

-Like any other cancer, people would not experience many signs and symptoms in the early stage of cancer.
+Pancreatic cancer, like many other cancers, may not initially exhibit noticeable signs.
 However, as the tumor increases in size or spreads to adjoining areas, it starts causing symptoms.

-• Fatigue and unexplained weight loss are often the early signs of cancer.
+• Fatigue and unexplained weight loss can be early indicators of cancer.

-• As the tumor increases in size, it causes upper abdominal pain, which may also spread to the back.
+• As the tumor grows, it may lead to upper abdominal discomfort, which can radiate to the back.

-• Jaundice or yellowing of the skin is a common sign of pancreatic cancer.
+• Jaundice, characterized by yellowing of the skin, is a common symptom associated with pancreatic cancer.

-• Other signs are blood clots in the body, nausea, and vomiting, which may be severe, and itchy skin.
+• Other symptoms can include blood clots, nausea, vomiting, and itchy skin.

-Most people may have various gastrointestinal issues, too.
+Many individuals may experience various gastrointestinal issues as well.
 The above signs are mainly of exocrine pancreatic cancer.
 However, pancreatic neuroendocrine cancer may produce different kinds of signs due to hormone overproduction.

 fatigue-foods